Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 Shoulder Season

-The monsoon months across July and August are worth taking a risk due to moderate rain and cooler temperatures.
-However, you must check the weather forecast before making outdoor plans, as dust storms are likely.
+Jaipur during monsoon months across July and August are worth taking a risk due to moderate rain and cooler temperatures.
+However, you must check the weather forecast before making plans as both dust storms and flooding are frequent.

 Off Season